griddbnet/digital-twin/README.md

 # Setup and Start Kafka

 - Download and untar Kafka 2.12-3.2.0.
-- Fetch griddb-kafka-connect from Github and build per it's instructions copying the built JAR to /path/to/kafka/libs
+- Fetch griddb-kafka-connect from Github (https://github.com/griddb/griddb-kafka-connect) and build per its instructions copying the built JAR to /path/to/kafka/libs
+- Install griddb_python using the instructions here: https://docs.griddb.net/gettingstarted/python.html
-- Copy the configuration files in digital-twin/config/ to /path/to/kakfa/config/
+- Copy the configuration files in /path/to/digital-twin/config/ to /path/to/kakfa/config/
 - Start zookeeper and the kafka-server:

 ```